Phoenix Petroleum: Products and services

-These involve leasing of storage space in its terminal depot, hauling, and into-plane services in the cities of Davao, Cagayan de Oro, Cotabato, Zamboanga, and Ozamis.
+These involve leasing storage space in its terminal depot, hauling, and into-plane services in the cities of Davao, Cagayan de Oro, Cotabato, Zamboanga, and Ozamiz.
 The Phoenix depots store variety of chemical and petroleum products and are available as bulk storage facilities.
 The company also operates trucks that deliver products to customers 24/7 through Petrologistix Inc., its subsidiary.